Kelly Allen Gray has served as the Councilmember for Council District 8 in Fort Worth since 2012.

 Her service as a city council member has been focused on expanding a network of quality, safe, and affordable housing across the city for first-time homebuyers and renters, while actively seeking ways to develop permanent supportive housing to assist in making homelessness short term and non-reoccurring.

-Councilmember Allen Gray represents the city as a board member on the North Central Texas Council of Governments.
-Her civic board service includes: Chair of the Trinity Habitat for Humanity Advisory Committee, Trustee for Texas Wesleyan University, and President of the Texas Association of Black City Council Members.
+Councilmember Allen Gray represents the city as an Executive Board Member on the North Central Texas Council of Governments.
+Her civic board service includes: Chair of the Trinity Habitat for Humanity Advisory Committee, Trustee for Texas Wesleyan University, and Past President of the Texas Association of Black City Council Members.

 Allen Gray is a graduate of Polytechnic High School and Texas A&M–Commerce.
-She and her husband, Billy have been married twenty years and have a blended family of three sons and 1 son, Ryland from their union.
+She and her late husband, Billy have a blended family of three sons and 1 son, Ryland from their union.